 The Learning Adventure will ensure that The Learning Adventure’s staff members receive initial and ongoing training in all areas for which they are responsible.
 This ranges from detailed product knowledge through to assessment of all components of a tour such as accommodation and transportation.

 Members of staff are encouraged to participate in additional training provided by independent suppliers which are offered by The Learning Adventure when appropriate.

 Members of staff are also trained in those areas of the Safety Management System for which they may be required to exercise responsibility.
 All employees are made aware of the principal commitments and responsibilities of the Safety Management System.

 For China each group that have an itinerary of 2 days or longer with multiple guides (at least a lead guide and a local guide) will carry a first aid kit and have at least one guide who has been instructed on how to administer it.
 For an itinerary that does not meet these requirements but is deemed a potential safety issue a first aid kit will also be carried.
 For Japan, trips of 5 days or longer will carry a first aid kit.
-Japan guides do not have first aid licenses but it is part of their national guide training.

 All members of staff employed by The Learning Adventure on full permanent contracts receive training in the Company’s emergency procedures.